When to Start Saving for Retirement (It’s Sooner Than You Think)

 What About the Other Things You Could Spend Money On?

 Although it can be hard to motivate yourself to both save and pay off debt, it’s not impossible.
-Lance Cothern, founder of Money Manifesto, and his wife, Tori, have managed to pay off $80,000 of student loan debt while adding substantially to their retirement savings at the same time.
+Lance Cothern, founder of the personal finance blog Money Manifesto, and his wife, Tori, have managed to pay off $80,000 of student loan debt while adding substantially to their retirement savings at the same time.

 “For us, it was a conscious decision,” Cothern says.
 “We knew that the money we had available to us early in our lives had the potential to have the biggest impact.”